-AC MANUAL TYPE PLANTS. - Manual type plants are started by manually cranking with a pull rope.
+AC MANUAL AND PORTABLE TYPE PLANTS. - These plants are started by manually cranking with a pull rope.
 The carburetor is manually choked.
 Electrical load is connected to the plant by plugging into receptacles mounted on the plant.
 The plant is stopped by pushing a stop button on the plant blower housing.
 This type plant can not be connected to batteries for electric starting.